AN EXTENSIVE WEBSITE PLANNING GUIDE

 Think of it as the blueprint for your website much like the architectural drawings and specifications for a new building.
 It provides you all of the information needed to make the best possible website for your needs.

-it SHOULD PROVIDE:
+IT SHOULD PROVIDE:

 • Background information about your history to date and your needs